Is "bad old" Russia back? Putin may be emboldened by Trump

 "A nuclear-powered cruise missile would be expensive and vulnerable to current and future air defense technologies," Courtney, now a fellow at the RAND Corporation, said in an email.

-He added that Putin's rhetoric is meant to play to voters ahead of the Russian presidential election next month, when he is all but expected to win a fourth term.
+He added that Putin's rhetoric is meant to play to voters ahead of the Russian presidential election this month, when he is all but expected to win a fourth term.

 "Putin's fire-breathing comments on nuclear forces were reminiscent of Soviet Premier Nikita Khrushchev's a half-century ago," Courtney said.
 "Because Putin's speech was postponed until just over two weeks prior to the March 18 presidential election, he likely had as one goal to appeal to his nationalist political base, and to some extent to a broader segment of Russians who like to see Russia playing a great power role or confronting the West."